Call for Proposals at PUSH UX 2026

 Requirements and tips

 In 13 years we've reviewed well over 1000 proposals as part of curating for PUSH UX.
+Here are our learnings summarised for you – because we too want your proposal to be the strongest it can possibly be.

-First: The 2 most important details we look for
+The 2 most important details we look for

 This is where most submissions fail to get past the first review.